Please consider downloading the latest version of Internet Explorer

 • Any visible surface dust in and around 3D printer should be cleaned using wet cloth/sponge/wipe or a HEPA vacuum (do NOT use dry cloth or sweeping which can get particles airborne).

-• Anyone working with 3D printers needs to have Hazard Communication training and review the safe handling requirements and content of safety data sheets.
+• Anyone working with 3D printers needs to have Hazard Communication training to review the safe handling requirements and content of safety data sheets.

 QUESTIONS or COMMENTS?